-The COVID-19 Policy Implications Stakeholder Group is being formed under the direction of the Commissioner and will work from the fall 2020 through December 2020.
+The COVID-19 Policy Implications Stakeholder Group was formed under the direction of the Commissioner and will work from the fall 2020 through December 2020.
 By early January 2021, the findings and recommendations from the working group will be completed.

-As the Stakeholder Group continues to work, they are using a consensus approach to make draft recommendations for assessments, accountability/accreditation, and educator effectiveness that will be shared with the Commissioner of the Colorado Department of Education and state legislators.
+The Stakeholder Group used a consensus approach to make recommendations for assessments, accountability/accreditation, and educator effectiveness that will be shared with the Commissioner of the Colorado Department of Education and state legislators.
 The state legislators will consider the recommendations as they make decisions in these areas.
-(The draft recommendations are considered “DRAFT” to allow for changes to them as the Stakeholder Group continues to meet, if needed.)

 - October 29, 2020, 1:00 - 5:00 p.m.

 - October 14, 2020, 1:00 - 5:00 p.m.

 - September 30, 2020, 1:00 - 5:00 p.m.

 - September 16, 2020, 1:00 - 5:00 p.m.